Many doctors are still using paper charts in their practice, despite advances in Electronic Medical Record (EMR) technology.

 - Managing paper charts, from transcriptions to labor needed to pull and re-file charts, costs medical practices $116,375 a year on average.

 - Paper charts are vulnerable to being lost, stolen or destroyed in a disaster.
 EMRs make patient records securely accessible anywhere, anytime when needed.

 - Physicians using Practice Fusion’s EMR save valuable time by charting digitally.
-Dr. Lynn McCallum, a family physician in Redding, CA, says charting in real-time saves her two to three hours a day.
+A family physician in Redding, CA, says charting in real-time saves her two to three hours a day.
 (BlogHer)